What you do now matters in the long run. The decisions you make have power to them.

 Picking it apart and staring at your phone

-But the dream opposite to all of this is, and only is, the grandeur of Christ who was the Word of truth from the beginning of time whose hidden glory lies in creation, in nature, in rain, sun, wind, breath, people, silence.. and much more.
-Whose love required the most strength, embraced the greatest hurt (physically and mentally), who was so powerful that death could not even hold Him down.
-Christ whose sweetness converted prostitutes, and cleansed corrupted hearts.
-Christ who silenced the temptations of sin and grave evil by a single glance.
-Christ who was raised to life again and proved there is no rival or equal.
-And THAT Love exists in us, if we want.
+Christ, whose love required the most strength, embraced the greatest hurt (physically and mentally), was such a powerful vessel of love that death could not even hold Him down.
+Christ: whose sweetness converted prostitutes and cleansed corrupted hearts of murderers.
+Christ: who silenced the temptations of sin and grave evil by a single glance.
+Christ: who was raised to life again and proved there is no rival or equal.

 God works the same way.

-And there really is infinite amounts of truth you can discover about Him which makes the adventure so fun, truly.
-Not to mention the insane realness you start to embrace by being so ridiculously in love with who you have always longed to be.
+And there really is infinite amounts of truth you can discover about Him which makes the adventure so inexhaustible.
+Not to mention the insane realness you start to embrace by being so ridiculously in love with who you have always longed to be..

 With all the love I have,